Real-time Outdoor Localization Using Radio Maps: A Deep Learning Approach: Pathloss Fingerprint-Based Localization with Deep Learning

 \subsubsection{RadioToASeer Dataset}

-We generated another new dataset based on the dominant path model (cf. Subsection \ref{subsubsec:DPM}) via the software \emph{WinProp} \cite{WinPropFEKO}, of the same settings as in RadioLocSeer Dataset, which provides ToA information of the dominant paths, to allow for comparisons between RSS and ToA ranging-based methods in realistic urban scenarios.
+We generated another dataset based on the dominant path model (cf. Subsection \ref{subsubsec:DPM}) via the software \emph{WinProp} \cite{WinPropFEKO}, of the same settings as in RadioLocSeer Dataset, which provides ToA information of the dominant paths, to allow for comparisons between RSS and ToA ranging-based methods in realistic urban scenarios.

-We argue that using this dataset serves as quasi-lower bounds for the errors of the ToA ranging-based methods, as explained next.

-\begin{remark} We call the straight line connecting Tx and Rx, which may go through obstacles (in this paper, buildings and cars), the \emph{direct path}.
-The difference (error) between ranging with ToA measurement of the ray (range is calculated as: ToA $\times$ the speed of light) and the direct path is called the \emph{NLOS bias}, which is by definition non-negative (Zero when the link is in LOS, positive otherwise).
+We call the straight line connecting Tx and Rx, which may go through obstacles (in this paper, buildings and cars), the \emph{direct path}.
+The difference (error) between ranging with ToA measurement of the ray (range is calculated as: ToA $\times$ speed of light) and the direct path is called the \emph{NLOS bias}, which is by definition non-negative (Zero when the link is in LOS, positive otherwise).
 The empirical cumulative distribution function (CDF) of the NLOS bias of the dataset is shown in Fig. \ref{fig:eCDF}.
-We observe that $47\%$ of the links in the RadioToASeer Dataset are in LOS.
+We see that $47\%$ of the links in the RadioToASeer are in LOS.

-We argue that even though the dominant path is a NLOS path in general, and hence introduces an NLOS bias, it is quasi-optimal to use the ToA of such paths in ToA ranging-based algorithms.

-First of all, the NLOS bias of a dominant path is lower than that of a potential free space path between the same Tx and Rx, that undergoes reflections to reach its destination (cf. Section \ref{subsubsec:DPM}).
+We argue that even though the dominant path may be a NLOS path, and hence introduces an NLOS bias, it is quasi-optimal to use the ToA of such paths in ToA ranging-based algorithms.
+First, if the dominant path is LOS, then it is by definition the shortest path and the bias is zero.
+Second, in the NLOS situation, the NLOS bias of a dominant path is lower than that of a potential free space path between the same Tx and Rx, that undergoes reflections to reach its destination (cf. Section \ref{subsubsec:DPM}).
 Thus, relying on ToAs of the dominant paths would yield better performances than the ToAs of the other free space paths.

-As a matter of course, using the length (range) of the direct path would be optimal.
-However, the signal corresponding to the direct path is highly unlikely to be detected, as explained next.

-First, we note that empirical evidence shows that loss due to penetration through a building is around $15-20$dB \cite{585GHzRappaport}.
-In an urban scenario, the associated direct path of an NLOS link is usually subject to blockage by numerous buildings.
-For devices with realistic noise figures and SNR requirements, the received power of such a path may go easily below the detection threshold.